-“Has Maya ever fallen overboard” That’s the first question most people ask when I tell them that our home is a sailboat.
-“Wow, how amazing” they invariably say, staring at me with raised eyebrows that really say “we are never signing up for a play date at your place!”
-Admittedly, ours is a very unconventional lifestyle, not only because our home floats but also because as travel journos (I write, Dave shoots), we are raising our little homeschooled vegetarian on the move.
+“Has Maya ever fallen overboard” That’s the question I get asked the most when people discover that our home is a sailboat.
+“Wow, how amazing” they invariably say, staring at me with raised eyebrows that really say “how do play dates go down at your place?”
+Admittedly, ours is a rather unconventional lifestyle, not only because our home floats but also because as travel journos (I write, Dave shoots), we are raising our rapidly growing, homeschooled vegetarian on the move.

-When a child comes along, it takes remarkable will to maintain an alternative lifestyle with all its apparent inconveniences, especially when everyone around you assumes that you will eventually settle into a routine with a single address, a playgroup membership and a whole bunch of white goods.
+When a child comes along, it takes remarkable will to maintain or initiate an alternative lifestyle with all its apparent inconveniences and risks.
+This is especially true if those around you expect you to settle into a more grounded routine with a single address, a playgroup membership and a whole bunch of white goods.

-The downside is that those sailing trips can be equal parts idyllic (think snorkelling off the boat at remote Lizard Island) and tedious.
-Sailing days might be rough, the wind might dissipate altogether, or we might have to make headway into rigorous swell, all of which might mean long or uncomfortable days of passage.
-We might anchor in calm, translucent waters where we jump right off the boat and kick ashore, only to find that the winds change and the swell thumps us side-on, leaving us sleepless all night long.
+There are lots of other perks.
+When the winds are favourable we can sail off on a whim, and there are no rates, no rent, no mortgage and no power bills thanks to a rooftop full of solar panels.
+It’s absolutely not all plain sailing though.
+In fact, sailing days might be idyllic, tedious, rough, uncomfortable and sometimes absolutely harrowing.
+We might anchor in calm, translucent waters where we jump right off the boat and kick ashore, only to find that the wind suddenly changes and the swell invades for a sleepless night.
 There are tropical cyclones to endure, squalls to dodge and reefs to avoid (sometimes!), but when so much is changing around us, things are never dull on the water.